Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 feedback: true
 question: false
 ---

-***New WorldEdit Feature for Minecraft PE 1.2.7***
+***FREE Hosting A Minecraft PE Server for life***
+- The server is free for life, just make sure you have a lot of players and are active.
+- Many plugins: WorldEdit,Shop,Lands,MultiWorlds,BanItem,...
+- More Commands,More Maps,More Plugins,More MiniGames.
+- One tap to install all the plugins from github and poggit.

-- Many people build the same world online and automatically back up every hour.
+- Build your world online and automatically back up every hour.
-- Build faster and bigger.
+- 30+ players and 100+ plugins.
-- Copy/Paste command, Used to quickly clone the entire building.
-- Find/Replace command, Used to replace colors and materials.
-- Stack command, Used to build the wavy shape of the roofing,etc.

 Interested?
-Please mailto **sky@itoytoy.com** to try this WorldEdit server.
+Please mail to sky@itoytoy.com .

 Sky
 MineServer Team
-2017-12-17
+2017-12-19